 We are proud to offer a new, focused structure for our course at the G42 Leadership Academy that allows interns to hone-in on their giftings and callings, but allows for freedom and flexibility without missing any of our important teachings.

-This track provides business-minded interns with one-on-one coaching and mentoring by an entrepreneur and business leader in the United Kingdom.
-During your 6-month term, you will be working on real-life projects, most of which will be “business with a purpose”–for-profit businesses with Kingdom goals.
+This track provides business-minded interns with a chance to be mentored by, Steve Holmes, an entrepreneur and business leader in the United Kingdom.
+During Steve’s teaching, you will have the chance to work on real-life projects, most of which will be “business with a purpose”–for-profit businesses with Kingdom goals.
+Outside of the classroom you will be able to discuss your business ideas and dreams with Steve and brainstorm the steps needed to make your business a reality.

 Herman Haan, Dutch pastor, author, musician, and documentary film director, will lead you through a track designed to take your creative talents and show you how to use them to further the Kingdom.
 The growing use of music, video, and social media today requires ministries, churches, and businesses alike to be able to connect with their audiences.
 Sean Smith, 2009 graduate of the Leadership Academy and current documentary videographer, will help you hone and perfect your gifts and get experience producing your own media for release.